ctang83/test/_book/index.md

 And “Does pandemic challenge attract more talents into healthcare?
 The “Fauci effect” in Medical Education”

-I do have teaching experience in a couple of universities, like Southwestern Uni of Finance and Economics, Southern Medical University, as mentioned in my CV.
+I had teaching experience in a couple of universities, like Southwestern Uni of Finance and Economics, Southern Medical University, as mentioned in my CV.
 - however I will brief three courses that I am keen to teach, and I think that may fit students of the School of Public Health

 My mixed research skills and frameworks are from these courses